payal-t/leetCode_Patterns/README.md

 Binary search
 Recursion

-Notes
+Notes:
-This pdf contains information for the main data structures in Java.
+**This pdf** contains information for the main data structures in Java.

 Other useful methods to know include substring(), toCharArray(), Math.max(), Math.min(), and Arrays.fill().